Lama Buccerii in contrada S. Tommaso

 On request, it is possible to have a tasting of local products, such as oil, honey, legumes and much more.

-The name of the farm is related to the De Samuele-Cagnazzi family, of which Luca was an illustrious representative.
-He was a religious, politician and scientist, who lived between the second half of the 1700s and the first of the 1800s.
+The name of the farm is related to the de Samuele-Cagnazzi family of which Luca, a religious and important politician and scientist who lived between the second half of the 18th century and the first half of the 19th century, was an illustrious representative.